The Doctor Told Me That My Stress Caused My....

 (Headaches, Insomnia, Burning Stomach, Or Whatever Your Symptoms Are)

 If you have a stress-related symptom, you're not alone!
 Nearly 85 percent of visits to doctors (and nearly as many to psychologists) are for stress-related problems.
-Read on to learn how you learned to react with too much tension many times each day and how that turns into headaches, ulcers, insomnia, excessive fatigue, high blood pressure, sore shoulders, or any stress-related disorder.
+Read on to understand how reacting to stress with physical tension can lead to headaches, ulcers, insomnia, excessive fatigue, high blood pressure, sore shoulders, or any stress-related disorder.
 Learn how you can begin doing something about it right now -- even while reading this article.

 Remember how you felt the last time you were under extra stress?
 Maybe you were giving a speech, taking an especially important test, speaking up in a large class.
 Your heart pounded, your hands got cold and clammy, you began to sweat, your muscles got tense.

 These biological responses were critical to the survival of our ancestors, who were constantly faced with physical threats: tigers, bears, prairie fires.
 Each physical threat set off their fight-or-flight response for 20 or 30 minutes while they defended themselves.
 Then they had a recovery period -- two or three hours to slow down (no assignments, no telephone calls, no tests) while their bodies returned to a more normal, relaxed state.

 Today, however, few of us live in fear of constant physical danger, but we still react with our bodies as if we did.
 And we react between 50 and 200 times a day.

 That's right--50 to 200 times daily.
 Not as much as we would to a tiger -- more at the cub level.
 But we do react.
 And that's where our problems begin.